cosmovision/radiorecorder/readme.md

 ```bash
 bash recorder.sh
 ```
 To start a recording at a certain file, add a cronjob on your server.
-For example, if you want to record a show every Saturday on 15:00, open the crontab
+For example, if you want to record a show every Saturday on 15:00, open the crontab:
 ```bash
 crontab -e
 ```